 Who is on the Student Conduct Committee?

-The Student Conduct Committee is made up of students , faculty, staff, and resident ministers.
+The Student Conduct Committee is made up of students , staff and faculty.
+[Student Conduct Code: Section V(C)]

 Are my disciplinary records confidential?

 Yes.
-Only you and Judicial Affairs staff have access to your disciplinary records.
-You may, however, sign an authorization to release your judicial information to another person (i.e. parent or Study Abroad program).
+Only you and Judicial Affairs staff have access to your disciplinary information.
+You may, however, sign an authorization to release your disciplinary information to another person.
+When Students sign a release offered by prospective employers, Study Abroad, University offices or graduate schools, this release often provides these parties access to student disciplinary information.
+[Student Conduct Code: Section XI]

 I have a disciplinary record.
 Can I study abroad?

 All students must receive clearance from the Department of Judicial Affairs.
-Any student with a judicial record may forfeit the opportunity to participate in a Study Abroad program.
+Any student with a judicial record may lose the opportunity to participate in a Study Abroad program.